 - Degenerative disc disease – deteriorated intervertebral discs bulge or herniate into the spinal canal

 - Osteoarthritis – inflamed facet joints swell into the canal

 - Injured soft tissue – injured tendons, muscles or ligaments swell and limit canal space

 - Spondylolisthesis – a misaligned vertebrae greatly limits the space in the spinal canal

 - Bone spurs – osteophytes grow in the spinal column and compress the cord

 The aforementioned conditions can eventually lead to painful nerve compression, requiring the assistance of a physician to treat.
 Central canal stenosis treatment often requires surgery to increase the space in the spinal canal.
 However, in most cases, a physician will attempt to first treat the stenosis conservatively by managing the patient’s pain and reducing inflammation in the canal.
 If this treatment proves ineffective, the physician may then recommend spine surgery.

 A minimally invasive approach

 If you are considering undergoing spinal surgery, contact Laser Spine Institute to learn about the numerous benefits of our minimally invasive, outpatient spine surgery.
-Call today to request more information concerning central canal stenosis treatment and to request a complimentary review of your CT scan or MRI.
+Call today to request more information concerning central canal stenosis treatment and to request a review of your CT scan or MRI.